 Bad subject line: “Notes”

-10. Set up a vacation auto-responder.
-If you are going away for more than 2 days, please use a vacation notification.
+10. Do set up a vacation auto-responder.
+If you are going away for more than two days, please use a vacation notification.
 Let me know that you won’t be responding to my emails, rather than me wondering if they are in spam or you’re ignoring me.